0xUvaish/0xUvaish/README.md

 - 🔭 I’m currently working on **Web Development and Competitive Programming** and contributing to **Open Source at GWOC '21**

-- 🌱 I’m currently learning **Web Development, Penetration Testing, Data Structures and Algorithms**
+- 🌱 I’m currently learning **Full Stack Development, Penetration Testing, Data Structures and Algorithms**

 - 👯 I’m looking to collaborate on **Web Development Projects**